Hamid Gul

-In addition, Gul was widely credited for expanding covert support to Kashmiri militants operating against neighbouring rival India in the disputed Kashmir region from 1989, Gul earned a reputation as a "Godfather" of Pakistani geostrategic policies.
-For his role against India, he has been considered by A. S. Dulat, former director of RAW, as "the most dangerous and infamous ISI chief in Indian eyes."
+In addition, Gul is widely credited for expanding covert support to Kashmiri militants operating in Indian-administered Kashmir from 1989 onwards, diverting focus from the fallout of the Soviet war.
+Gul earned a reputation as a "godfather" of Pakistani geostrategic policies.
+For his role against India, he has been considered by A. S. Dulat, former director of R&AW, as "the most dangerous and infamous ISI chief in Indian eyes."
+He later turned against the United States and following an escalation of the Kashmir militancy in India and the Taliban insurgency in Afghanistan, the United States accused him of having ties to Islamic terrorist groups, notably Al-Qaeda and the Lashkar-e-Taiba.
+One of his nicknames was "Father of the Taliban".

-In 1988, Gul, with the support of General's Aslam Beg and Asad Durrani, played a key role in forming the Islami Jamhoori Ittehad (IJI), a conservative political alliance created to prevent the Pakistan Peoples Party (PPP) led by Prime Minister Benazir Bhutto from winning the 1990 Pakistani general election.
+In 1988, Gul, with the support of general's Aslam Beg and Asad Durrani, played a key role in forming the Islami Jamhoori Ittehad (IJI), a conservative political alliance created to prevent the Pakistan Peoples Party (PPP) led by Prime Minister Benazir Bhutto from winning the 1990 Pakistani general election.
 He appointed Nawaz Sharif as the leader of the IJI, who would later win the election with the help of the ISI.

 On 15 August 2015, he died after suffering a brain haemorrhage.

 Early life and education

-Hamid Gul was born on 20 November 1936 in Sargodha in the Punjab Province (British India) into a Punjabi-Pashtun family to parents Muhammad Khan and his wife, who originated from Buner Tehsil in Swat District.
+Hamid Gul was born on 20 November 1936 in Sargodha in the Punjab Province, British India into a Punjabi-Pashtun family to parents Muhammad Khan and his wife, who originated from Buner Tehsil in Swat District.

 Gul ancestrally descended from the Yusufzai tribe of Pashtuns.
-His father, who was a Subedar-major in the British Indian Army, moved from Swat to Lahore before settling down in Sargodha, where he got arable land, his grandfather was a Khilafat Movement activist while his great-grandfather Faiz Khan was a Deobandi who participated in the jihad of Syed Ahmad Barelvi and Shah Ismail Dehlvi.
+His father, who was a Subedar-major in the British Indian Army, moved from Swat to Lahore before settling down in Sargodha, where he got arable land, his grandfather was a Khilafat Movement activist while his great-grandfather Faiz Khan participated in the jihad of Syed Ahmad Barelvi and Shah Ismail Dehlvi.

 He got his early education from a school in his village.
 He then received admission into Government College Lahore, before being admitted to Pakistan Military Academy Kakul.